-The Bay Area’s bagel scene is small but mighty, and lucky for us, it’s growing every year.
-And any local bagel enthusiast will tell you that soft, chewy, golden-brown bagels aren’t too difficult to find—you just have to know where to look.
-From weekend pop-ups and farmer’s market stands to neighborhood spots with lines down the block, here are 17 great bagel spots in SF and the East Bay to check out right now.
+The Bay Area’s bagel scene is small but mighty.
+And any local bagel enthusiast will tell you that chewy, golden-brown bagels aren’t too difficult to find—you just have to know where to look.
+From weekend pop-ups and farmer’s market stands to neighborhood spots with lines down the block, here are 17 great bagel spots in SF and the East Bay.

-This Oakland-based pop-up is making incredible New York-style bagels that are perfectly chewy, and have a crackly crust that’s covered in a lot of seasoning (ready your vacuums—it will get messy).
-And the bagels are made even better when topped with one of their thick housemade schmears, like jalapeño, scallion, or beet and poppy seed.
+This Oakland-based pop-up is making incredible New York-style bagels that are perfectly chewy, and have crackly crusts that are covered in a lot of seasoning (ready your vacuums—it will get messy).
+The bagels are even better topped with one of the thick housemade schmears, like jalapeño, scallion, or beet and poppy seed.
 If you want to get your hands on these bagels, place an order online for delivery or pick-up in SF or the East Bay—and note the 12 bagel minimum.
-They also do bagel sandwich pop-ups on Saturdays at the Grand Lake Farmers’ Market, and will be opening a brick-and-mortar in Temescal by early fall 2022.
+Poppy Bagels also does bagel sandwiches on Saturdays at the Grand Lake Farmers’ Market, and will be opening a brick-and-mortar in Temescal by early fall 2022.

-The Bagel Bakery in China Basin has been turning out fresh New York-style bagels since 1976, and they’re still going strong.
+The Bagel Bakery in China Basin has been turning out New York-style bagels since 1976, and they’re still going strong.
 These not-too-bready bagels are still as reliable as ever.
-You can get them by the dozen, but the real move is to order their veggie bagel sandwich.
-It comes with cream cheese, cucumber, tomato, onion, and a slightly sweet balsamic dressing.
-We like it better without lettuce.
+You can get them by the dozen, but the power move is to order the veggie bagel sandwich.
+It’s heavy on the veggies, like cucumber and tomato, and comes with a slightly sweet balsamic dressing that ties the whole thing together nicely.

-Beauty’s in Oakland made excellent wood-fired bagels, but since joining forces with Wise Sons last year, they’ve shifted to kettle boiling their bagels.
-The new versions are less chewy than we remember, but they’re still a solid choice if you want a bagel in the East Bay.
+In 2020, Beauty’s in Oakland joined forces with Wise Sons to introduce kettle-boiled bagels.
+The new versions aren’t as chewy as the old wood-fired ones, but they’re still a good choice if you want a bagel in the East Bay.
 Their menu has also changed to include Wise Sons classics, like pastrami and latkes.
-But don’t worry, you can still get Beauty’s great lox or the fried chicken bagel sandwiches, every day from 7am-3pm at their Temescal location.
+But don’t worry, you can still get Beauty’s great lox or their fried chicken bagel sandwiches at the Temescal spot.

-This Jewish deli has been around since the ’60s, and it’s a Geary Blvd. institution.
+This Jewish deli has been around since the ’60s, and it’s a Geary Boulevard institution.
 They sell challah and pastries like rugelach and hamentaschen, but you’re here for their great selection of New York-style bagels that are baked fresh daily.
-We like the everything - the seasoning is on the lighter side, but it’s still salty and flavorful.
-Walk up or order ahead.
+We like the everything bagels—the seasoning is on the lighter side, but it’s still flavorful.

 Saul's Restaurant & Deli

-If you’re someone who likes bagel flavors that go beyond the classic sesame, plain, or everything, head to Holey Bagel.
+If you’re someone who likes going for bagel flavors that are beyond the classic sesame, plain, or everything, head to Holey Bagel.
 They make spinach, sun-dried tomato, and chocolate chip bagels, to name a few.
 And not only are they built to break you out of your usual bagel routine, they’re all delicious.
-We especially love them with their house-made chive cream cheese, or as a fluffy egg sandwich.
+We especially love them with their housemade chive cream cheese, or as a fluffy egg sandwich.

-This spot in the Sunset has breakfast down to a science.
-They have cases full of colorful, pillowy donuts, pastries, and great bagel sandwiches, like veggie, lox, or sausage, egg, and cheese.
-The creamy, salty lox schmear is a standout, and one you should definitely wash everything down with a Vietnamese iced coffee.
+This casual spot in the Sunset has breakfast down to a science.
+Cases are full of donuts and pastries, but you’re coming here for the bagel sandwiches loaded with veggies, lox, or sausage, egg, and cheese.
+The creamy, well-seasoned lox schmear is a standout—and be sure to wash everything down with a Vietnamese iced coffee.

-Wise Sons gets bonus points for covering their entire bagels with seasoning, something we wish more bagel spots did.
-The bagels are on the denser side, but still have a solid chew to them.
-They’re currently offering a brunch kit, which comes with four bagels, lox, schmear, and toppings, or you can stop by for a bagel sandwich.
-Wise Sons is open for pick-up at their Hayes Valley, Mission, and Fillmore locations, and at the Contemporary Jewish Museum.
+The Jewish deli gets bonus points for covering their entire bagels with seasoning, something we wish more bagel spots did.
+They’re on the denser side, but still have a solid chew to them.
+They’re also best in sandwich form.
+Our go-to is the bodega bagel sandwich stuffed with the ideal ratio of egg to cheese to garlic aioli (we always add crispy pastrami).
+Wise Sons locations include the Mission, Fillmore, Hayes Valley, and inside the Contemporary Jewish Museum.